wbh1765091327/DCO_benchmarks/README.md

 ## Introduction

 This work investigated and benchmarked mainstream DCO optimization methods.
 We divided existing methods into projection pruning based and quantization based techniques, and reviewed representative methods in each category.
-Extensive experiments were conducted on eight datasets, covering different index structures and implementations, evaluating key metrics such as time accuracy trade-offs and preprocessing overhead, while examining their scalability in terms of data dimensions and scale.
+Extensive experiments were conducted on eight types of datasets, covering different index structures and implementations, evaluating key metrics such as time accuracy trade-offs and preprocessing overhead, while examining their scalability in terms of data dimensions and scale.
 Based on our findings, we provide performance characteristics to guide method selection and point out promising directions for future research.

 ## Dataset

-We have prepared some real-world datasets for testing in benchmarks folder.
+We have prepared some real-world datasets for testing in `benchmarks` folder.
 You can download the large datasets from the following [links](https://drive.google.com/drive/folders/1f76UCrU52N2wToGMFg9ir1MY8ZocrN34):

 | Dataset     | Dimension | Number of Data Items | Number of Queries | Type   | Distribution |